n8/whotheyfollow/README.md

 ##Getting Started

 Pretty easy.
 You need a Twitter oauth key and secret.
+You'll also want your own secret_token.rb.
 This app expects them in some environment variables.

 ENV['TWITTER_KEY']

 ENV['TWITTER_SECRET']

+ENV['SECRET_TOKEN']

 Here's a hosted version if you just want to use this: